beccaa9116/beccaa9116/README.md

 ### What I'm Up To:

-- 🌱 Currently learning java and improving my front-end skills.
+- 🌱 Currently learning R and improving my data analysis skills
 - 🔭 Exploring different open-source projects.
 - 💡 Working on personal projects to enhance my skills.